List of presidents of entertainment of The CW

 The CW Television Network is a successor and rebrand of both the previous two operations of the network: The WB and UPN, both of which launched within one week of each other in 1995.
-Mark Pedowitz is the current president of The CW Television Network.
-He replaced Dawn Ostroff in 2011, who had been the Head of Entertainment since the network's inception in 2006.
-Pedowitz oversees all aspects of The CW, including programming, sales, marketing, distribution, finance, research and publicity.
-On October 3, 2022, Pedowitz confirmed that he would be leaving the network after 11 years as president and CEO when Nexstar Media Group took over 75% interest ownership in the network, and would be replaced by Nexstar executive Dennis Miller as the new president.

 UPN

 Lucie Salhany (1995-1997)

 She moved back to Paramount as they were about to launch the United Paramount Network, also known as the UPN—which later merged with The WB.
-Salhany was Chief Executive Officer of UPN from 1995 to 1997.
+Salhany was chief executive officer of UPN from 1995 to 1997.

 Dean Valentine (1997-2002)

 Dawn Ostroff (2002-2006)

-From 2002 to 2006, Ostroff served as president of the UPN Network, a subsidiary of CBS, where she developed the popular reality series America’s Next Top Model, along with other programs including Veronica Mars, Star Trek: Voyager, WWE SmackDown, Girlfriends, Moesha, Everybody Hates Chris and Dilbert.
+From 2002 to 2006, Dawn Ostroff served as president of the UPN Network, a subsidiary of CBS, where she developed the popular reality series America’s Next Top Model, along with other programs including Veronica Mars, Star Trek: Voyager, WWE SmackDown, Girlfriends, Moesha, Everybody Hates Chris and Dilbert.
 From 1996 to 2002, she served as executive vice president of entertainment at Lifetime Television and led the network to rise from sixth to become the #1-rated cable network in prime time.

-Beginning in 2006, Ostroff was president of entertainment for The CW broadcast network - a joint venture of CBS and Warner Bros.
-Ostroff was in charge of programming, digital initiatives, branding, marketing, research and sales.
-As president, she developed several TV series, including Gossip Girl and The Vampire Diaries.